segraef/graef.io/from-code-to-canvas-a-guide-for-prompting-stunning-ai-art-with-midjourney-1/index.md

 {{< image src="20230302154728.png" caption="Prompt: `color chaos --ar 1:2`" >}}

 ### 2:1
-{{< image src="20230302153321.png" caption="Prompt: `A Beautiful, Weird and Abstract Painting of a Dark and Colourful Landscape by Thomas Kinkade, Greg Rutkowski, Dan Mumford, Dan Witz, Daarken, James Gurney --ar 2:1`" >}}
+{{< image src="20230302153321.png" caption="Prompt: `Beautiful, weird and abstract painting of a dark and colourful landscape by Thomas Kinkade, Greg Rutkowski, Dan Mumford, Dan Witz, Daarken and James Gurney --ar 2:1`" >}}

 ## Cheat Codes
 Okay, enough basics, let's get to the gist and give you some good examples!